katxeus/civic-participation-network/README.md

 This is to borrow heavily from karl Popper's Paradox of Tolerance.
 A global governance problem, which is that it's impossible to make a set of governance rules that a billion people can agree to.
 This is to help balance reach and torelence.

 ## Bots Detection
 Engage a robust pattern recognition for automated activities by bots and other non human users and perhaps engineer a specialize protocol that recognizes non human users.
 This will also include specialized detection for synthetic speech, literal material and chats.
+This is exemplified by advance in Generative Pre-trained Transformer and related technologies for chatbots for synthesing speech and respose.

 ## Anonymity Mode for Registered Account